jimmindungu3/Phase-1-project/README.md

 This is a web application that serves to give up-to-date cryptocurrency information to users.
 The site uses a free public API - CoinCAp API.
 The API has different endpoints.
 This Application uses the assets endpoint accessible [here.](api.coincap.io/v2/assets)

-# Crypto Markets Updates

-Crypto Markets Updates is a web application that has been designed to offer up-to-date data on cryptocurrencies.
-The application uses HTML, CSS, and JavaScript technologies making it lightweight.

 # Installation

 The application requires no installation.
 It is served live [here](https://jimmindungu3.github.io/Phase-1-project/)